dwyl/phoenix-ecto-encryption-example/README.md

 (IV) of **16 bytes** (***128 bits***)
-using the Erlang's crypto library `strong_rand_bytes` function: http://erlang.org/doc/man/crypto.html#strong_rand_bytes-1 The "IV" is ensures that each time a string/block of text/data is encrypted, the `ciphertext` is _different_.
+using the Erlang's crypto library `strong_rand_bytes` function: http://erlang.org/doc/man/crypto.html#strong_rand_bytes-1 The "IV" ensures that each time a string/block of text/data is encrypted, the `ciphertext` is _different_.

 > Having **different** `ciphertext` each time `plaintext` is encrypted